apepers/DSCI-100-Project/README.md

 # dsci-100-project_template
-Template project repository for DSCI-100
+Project repository for DSCI-100

-This is a line added in Jupyter Notebooks, to practice the flow of how to commit and push.
+Currently set up for the individual portion of the assigned group project.
+The planning is done in the PlanningNotebook, while ReportNotebook is the finalized individual report.